pytchlang/pytch-vm/doc/source/user/sprite.rst

   ``self.set_x(x)``

-  Move the sprite to a certain x-position on the stage while keeping it's y-position the same.
+  Move the sprite to a certain x-position on the stage while keeping its y-position the same.

   ``self.set_y(y)``

-  Move the sprite to a certain y-position on the stage while keeping it's x-position the same.
+  Move the sprite to a certain y-position on the stage while keeping its x-position the same.

   ``self.get_x()``